xXAI-botXx/paired_image-to-image_translation/README.md

 Using a inverted weight-map to counter the unbalanced histogram:

-> Notice that this weighted map (`--calc_weight_map_for_cfg_loss`) is currently only available for Pix2Pix-CFO (complex focus only / residual design) not for the standard Pix2Pix or other models. + the calculation of the weighted maps will take much time and therfore the training time is increased by a huge amount
+> Notice that this weighted map (`--calc_weight_map_for_cfg_loss`) is currently only available for Pix2Pix-CFO (complex focus only / residual design) not for the standard Pix2Pix or other models. + the calculation of the weighted maps will take much time and therfore the training time is increased by a huge amount (fix is in work)

 (applied on base and complex)
 ```bash